nickjeffrey/check_pureflex_cmm/README.md

 # check_pureflex_cmm
-nagios check for IBM Pureflex chassis health
+nagios check for IBM / Lenovo Pureflex chassis health

 This script will monitor the status of the Pureflex Chassis Management Module (CMM) over SNMP.